 Seminary is not that different.
 We just are nerds about different things.
 In seminary we’re learning Greek and its accompanying jargon.
 We love dissecting Greek genitives to see if they’re objective or subjective.
 We take quite a while to decide if a participle is causal or concessive.
 We roar with laughter when someone throws out a timely joke about modern vs. Erasmian pronunciation.
 But at the end of the day we have to work hard to understand how this Greek knowledge makes a tangible difference in how we would preach or teach or love our neighbor.
 That transition is not automatic.

 Take seminary as growth and development, just like adolescence.
 In those teenage years our bodies can grow 6 inches taller.
 In seminary we’re growing into better learners and communicators.
 And hopefully we are developing more mature love for others.

 All this to say thank you.
 Thank you, readers and friends, for your patience if we come across as nerdy and perhaps as a little unloving.
 Take us aside and give honest advice and help us mature.
 Thank you for the prayers you pray because you know this is a unique season of growth for us and probably for our families too.
-Thank you for hoping with us that through this season we will reach a deeper maturity, knowledge, and love.
+Thank you for believing that through this season we will mature in knowledge and love.

 until we all reach unity in the faith and in the knowledge of the Son of God and become mature, attaining to the whole measure of the fullness of Christ.
 Then we will no longer be infants, tossed back and forth by the waves, and blown here and there by every wind of teaching and by the cunning and craftiness of people in their deceitful scheming.
 Instead, speaking the truth in love, we will grow to become in every respect the mature body of him who is the head, that is, Christ.
 From him the whole body, joined and held together by every supporting ligament, grows and builds itself up in love, as each part does its work.
 (Ephesians 4:13-16 NIV)